Salon-de-Provence, Provence: tourism & sightseeing

 Visit Salon-de-Provence (Provence, France)

-Whichever direction you approach from you will be struck by the olive plantations that cover the surrounding hills and have formed the basis of the towns renowned olive oil industry for the last 600 years.
-Note that an important earthquake hit the town in 1909 and damaged many buildings and monuments but these were largely repaired in the following decades.
+The market town of Salon-de-Provence is found in the centre of the Bouches-du-Rhone department of Provence, between Arles and Aix-en-Provence.
+Whichever direction you approach the town from you will be struck by the olive plantations that cover the surrounding hills and have formed the basis of the towns renowned olive oil industry for the last 600 years.

 Outside the historical centre there is also a region of Salon-de-Provence that developed during the 19th century, in particular the region around the Villa Armieux which is now the Palace of Justice in the town.
 Several grand balconied 19th century townhouses can be seen here such as the Hotel Roche and the Hotel Couderc.